nf-core/scdownstream/docs/usage.md

 | `min_cells`       | Minimum number of cells required for a gene to be considered.
 Defaults to `1`.                                                                                                                                                                                                                                                                                                                                                           |
 | `min_counts_cell` | Minimum number of counts required for a cell to be considered.
 Defaults to `1`.                                                                                                                                                                                                                                                                                                                                                          |
 | `min_counts_gene` | Minimum number of counts required for a gene to be considered.
 Defaults to `1`.                                                                                                                                                                                                                                                                                                                                                          |

+The apparent reduncancy of the file and raw column may be confusing.
+Well, it is, since if only raw data is available, that would nonetheless be in the file column.
+If you have only filtered or unfiltered data available, you put what you have into the file column and select among the methods for ambient RNA remoal what works with either, see the parameter descriptions:
+ - requiring filtered: decontx (the default)
+ - requiring unfiltered: cellbender
+ - requiring both (unfiltered then go to raw): soupX, scAR

+If you have both filtered and unfiltered data available, the aligner Cellranger as e.g. provided by the scranseq pipeline provides both filtered and unfiltered quantifications, then as of today you can choose the tool for ambient removal first and then decide what file reference to place.
+Changing the method may imply to also change the file referenced in the 'file' column.
+You can skip the execution of the RNA ambient removal by selecting the method 'none', which then forwards the contents of the data from the 'file' column.

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.